INMAS-Math/INMAS-Math.github.io/README.md

 ## Application Process
 This describes how we use Monday.com for the application process.
+Depending on the size of the pool of applicants, the application process can be coordinated using different tools.
+For a small pool of applicants, a simple email address with a form can be sufficient.
+In the first year of the program, we used a form on Google docs.
+For larger sizes, we found it more convenient to use an online workflow management software, so that all the information could be organized and carried through the year.
+We used Monday.com.
+We advertized the program in September with a deadline for applications a few weeks later.
+Selection decision was given in the following week and delivered through email.

 ## Participant Selection Process
 This section describes the criteria used for selecting the participating students.
+Our acceptance rate was around 50%.
+Priority was given to students who were more advanced in their PhD as first-year students' time is competing with passing comprehensive exams and selecting a thesis director.
+While having some programming experience is an asset, it was not a pre-requisite.

 ## Professional Training
 This describes the modules part of the professional training.

 ### Resume preparation
 This section provides tips to help students have more impactful resumes.

 ### Preparing for interviews

 ### Efficient networking

 ### Code of conduct and expectations for internship

 ## Mentoring